ryan-p-randall/ryan-p-randall.github.io/_pages/colophon.md

 I've also added (and lightly customized) Maxime Vaillancourt's [Bidirectional links generator](https://github.com/maximevaillancourt/digital-garden-jekyll-template/blob/main/_plugins/bidirectional_links_generator.rb) to make bidirectional links work in my [Notes/Digital Garden]({% link _notes/index.html %}).
 (The customizations allow the wikilink brackets pattern to work from posts as well as notes and pages.)

 The favicon (the little ellipsis in a speech bubble) is ["Blog" by Scott Lewis](https://thenounproject.com/term/blog/4618/), available with a CC BY-3.0 license from the Noun Project.
 I <strike>chopped and screwed</strike> cropped and shrank it into the favicon format.

+To the Minimal Mistakes theme, I've added [Bigfoot.js](http://www.bigfootjs.com/) for the fancy pop-up footnotes and [Reveal.js](http://lab.hakim.se/reveal-js/#/) for a splendid presentation alternative to PowerPoint or Keynote.

 ## Link Conventions